kim-kang-won/flume-ftp-source/README.md

 Overview
 =======================================
-It's source agent of Flume to do download from Ftp/Sftp to Flume-Agent.
+It's source agent of Flume to do download from Ftp/Sftp Server to Flume-Agent.

 How to Install
 =======================================